DENTAL IMPLANTS FAQs

 - Loose or unstable dentures due to lack of bone.

-- Patients with a strong gagging reflex which is stopping them from wearing dentures.
+- Those with a strong gagging reflex which is stopping them from wearing dentures.

 - Patients with decaying teeth on the verge of loosing their teeth and not wanting to wear dentures.

-- Patients with gum disease affecting all their teeth on the verge of loosing their teeth and not wanting to wear dentures.
+- Any patient with gum disease affecting all their teeth on the verge of loosing their teeth and not wanting to wear dentures.

 - Patients affected by lack of tolerance and diminished oral sensation due to plastic dentures.

 - Cost!
 Sometimes continuous having filling after filling, root canal after root canal treatment, crowns after crowns, denture after denture, etc… For every single individual tooth can lead to overall higher costs.
 The full jaw of implant fixed teeth can be a more cost-effective form of treatment in the long-term.